MarkJB/MSP430POV_V2/README.md

 TODO: Add the abililty to load messages via the com port.
 Need to look at how to save messages into flash so they are persistant.
 Currently firmware will need to be loaded onto the chip using a suitable TI Launchpad as a programmer.

+Added 'serial_port' branch to test serial coms for uploading message data.
+So far I am able to send serial data from a PC to the boards (via the launch pad serial port - this should work just as well with a standalone USB to serial addaptor).

+Reseaching the MspFlash library for writing data to flash (program) memory. https://github.com/energia/Energia/blob/master/hardware/msp430/libraries/MspFlash/examples/flash_readwrite/flash_readwrite.ino

 TODO: Add infill on PCBs for next batch.